Celebrities who have not done very well with surgeries

 With smooth skin and slightly fuller cheekbones, Uma Thurman appeared in early 2015 at an NBC event in Los Angeles.

-Days later, Uma returned to parade down another carpet, in the presentation of the series The slap, where her face gave something to talk about.
-Uma denied having undergone surgery; She clarified that it was all about a different makeup, the work of her makeup artist, Troy Surratt.
+Days later, Uma returned to parade on another carpet, in the presentation of the series The slap, where her face gave something to talk about.
+Uma denied having undergone surgery; He clarified that it was all about a different makeup, the work of his makeup artist, Troy Surratt.

 However, the evidence is in sight.
 Most likely, he had Botox injections, which paralyzed his facial muscles, and cosmetic fillers.
 In addition, his eyes look different, and it has been speculated that it is the effect of the botulinum toxin that has been injected.